cds-mipt/raai-summer-school-2019/README.md

 ### Datasets

-- Dataset for car segmentation (500 color images and masks) on images: [Link on dataset](https://yadi.sk/d/Cb5C5JXFwwmLJg)
+- Dataset for car segmentation (500 color images and masks) on images: [Link](https://yadi.sk/d/Cb5C5JXFwwmLJg)

 - Dataset for reinforcement learning task: Link will be soon..